Maria Theresa: Marriage

 The question of Maria Theresa's marriage was raised early in her childhood.
 Leopold Clement of Lorraine was first considered to be the appropriate suitor, and he was supposed to visit Vienna and meet the Archduchess in 1723.
 These plans were forestalled by his death from smallpox that year.
 Leopold Clement's younger brother, Francis Stephen, was invited to Vienna.
 Even though Francis Stephen was his favourite candidate for Maria Theresa's hand, the Emperor considered other possibilities.
 Religious differences prevented him from arranging his daughter's marriage to the Protestant prince Frederick of Prussia.
 In 1725, he betrothed her to Charles of Spain and her sister, Maria Anna, to Philip of Spain.
-Other European powers compelled him to renounce the pact he had made with the Queen of Spain, Elisabeth Farnese.
+However, other European powers compelled him to renounce the pact he had made with the Queen of Spain, Elisabeth Farnese, and the betrothal to Charles was broken off.
 Maria Theresa, who had become close to Francis Stephen, was relieved.

 Francis Stephen remained at the imperial court until 1729, when he ascended the throne of Lorraine, but was not formally promised Maria Theresa's hand until 31 January 1736, during the War of the Polish Succession.
-Louis XV of France demanded that Maria Theresa's fiancé surrender his ancestral Duchy of Lorraine to accommodate his father-in-law, Stanislaus I, who had been deposed as King of Poland.
+Louis XV of France demanded that Maria Theresa's fiancé surrender his ancestral Duchy of Lorraine to accommodate his father-in-law, Stanisław I, who had been deposed as king of Poland.
 Francis Stephen was to receive the Grand Duchy of Tuscany upon the death of childless Grand Duke Gian Gastone de' Medici.
-The couple were married on 12 February 1736.
+The couple were married on 12 February 1736 at the Augustinian Church in Vienna.
 The Duchess of Lorraine's love for her husband was strong and possessive.
 The letters she sent to him shortly before their marriage expressed her eagerness to see him; his letters, on the other hand, were stereotyped and formal.
 She was very jealous of her husband and his infidelity was the greatest problem of their marriage, with Maria Wilhelmina, Princess of Auersperg, as his best-known mistress.

-Upon Gian Gastone's death on 9 July 1737, Francis Stephen ceded Lorraine and became Grand Duke of Tuscany.
+Upon Gian Gastone's death on 9 July 1737, Francis Stephen ceded Lorraine and became grand duke of Tuscany.
 In 1738, Charles VI sent the young couple to make their formal entry into Tuscany.
-A triumphal arch was erected at the Porta Galla in celebration, where it remains today.
+The Triumphal Arch of the Lorraine was erected at the Porta Galla in celebration, where it remains today.
 Their stay in Florence was brief.
 Charles VI soon recalled them, as he feared he might die while his heiress was miles away in Tuscany.
 In the summer of 1738, Austria suffered defeats during the ongoing Russo-Turkish War.
-The Turks reversed Austrian gains in Serbia, Wallachia and Bosnia.
+The Turks reversed Austrian gains in Serbia, Wallachia, and Bosnia.
 The Viennese rioted at the cost of the war.
 Francis Stephen was popularly despised, as he was thought to be a cowardly French spy.
 The war was concluded the next year with the Treaty of Belgrade.